The 10 most expensive NFT artworks ever sold

 The artwork is part of Beeple’s “Everydays” series.
 It shows a series of trailers and containers stacked upon each other on a platform in the middle of an ocean.
 At the top of the dystopian man-made objects is a tree, underneath which mushrooms can be seen growing.

-The artwork was bought on 23 March 2021 following intense bidding on Nifty Gateway by Justin Sun, the founder and CEO of the Tron Foundation, for US$6 million.
+The artwork was bought on 23 March 2021 following intense bidding on Nifty Gateway by Justin Sun, the founder and CEO of the Tron Foundation, for USD 6 million.
 Beeple himself announced the winner and the winning bid on Twitter.

+(1/4)Here let’s enjoy @beeple‘s NFT artwork “OCEAN FRONT” that I successfully won a bid for!

+“OCEAN FRONT” expresses Beeple’s concerns on global climate change, a profound message of the need for environmental protection. pic.twitter.com/zGXWyyPgmO

 Following the transaction, Sun tweeted that proceeds from the sale to Open Earth Foundation — an NGO working to tackle climate change.